SandeepHegde21/NoteKeeperApp/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Packages Used:
+To add packages into  your project,go to pubspec.yaml file and  add the package in the dependency sections and run "flutter pub get"
   ### 1.sqflite:
       SQLite plugin for Flutter.
 Supports iOS, Android and MacOS.
             Support transactions and batches